The Summit Difference

 The Summit Achievement therapist serves as the primary contact and communication liaison between student and parent.
 This master’s level therapist is responsible for fully integrating the student’s parents into their treatment process.

-Parents are strongly encouraged to visit the campus three times:
+Throughout Achievement, parents are strongly encouraged to visit the campus three times:

-- On the day the teen enrolls
+- On the day the student enrolls

 - Mid-way through the program for an overnight visit

-On most of these occasions, the therapist facilitates a face-to-face family therapy session involving both parents and student.
+On these occasions, the therapist facilitates a face-to-face family therapy session involving both parents and student.
 In between these in-person family sessions, family therapy continues via telephone or video conference calls.
 Following a progress update to parents by the primary therapist, the student joins the conference call to discuss treatment goals, specific treatment issues, dynamics of the parent-child relationship and transition planning.
 In this way, the parent-child relationship and respectful communication is strengthened, paving the way for the student’s successful return home.